 A quotation request gem

-My favorite quotation example of late was when we requested a quotation on a Monday, and followed up with the contractor on Wednesday to see when the quote would be ready.
+My favorite quotation example was when we requested a quotation on a Monday, and followed up with the contractor on Wednesday to see when the quote would be ready.
 His response via WhatsApp was: “I told you I’m working on it!!
-If you want to a faster quotation, go find someone else and use them.
+If you want to get a faster quotation, go find someone else and use them.
 I am very busy”.

 It’s mind blowing to think that this is a rational way of running a profitable business.
-It honestly is.

 Walking off with materials we’ve paid for